-It All Comes Naturally is an organization member of ORCKA – the Ontario Recreational Canoeing and Kayaking Association – which is a nationally recognized organization promoting paddling and the interests of paddlers in Ontario.
+It All Comes Naturally is an organizational member of ORCKA – the Ontario Recreational Canoeing and Kayaking Association – which is a nationally recognized organization promoting paddling and the interests of paddlers in Ontario.
 Established in the mid-1970’s, it promotes the development of safe, competent and knowledgeable recreational canoeists and kayakers.
 ORCKA certifies instructors in a wide range of skills including Basic, Moving Water, River Running and Tripping in both the Canoeing and Kayaking disciplines.
 ORCKA also offers the Safe Canoeing Program, as well as the new Voyageur Program and Stand Up Paddleboarding program.
 Certification is widely recognized in the outdoor and experiential education field and is required for employment by many government and non-government businesses and organizations.

-It All Comes Naturally has offered certification courses to students in the e3 program at Pauline Johnson Collegiate in Brantford, summer staff and campers for the Grand River Conservation Authority, guides with Treks in the Wild, and counsellors-in-training at Sparrow Lake Camp.
+It All Comes Naturally has offered certification courses to a wide variety of clients over the years including students in SHSM programs, camp and conservation authority staff, outfitter’s guides, participants in the Guides and Scouting programs and LIT/CIT/NIT candidates at both day and residential camps.
 Courses have been taught at Conservation areas, summer camps, and even on canoe trips!
 You name the time and place – we’ll come to you, (additional travel expenses may apply).

 It All Comes Naturally can offer you the Safe Canoeing Program, a three-hour course to get you safely started on your life-long journey into the joys of paddling.